 As this example is so long past and our memories so short, herds did the same in 2007/2008.
 Who knows, perhaps the herds are at it again right now.

 There are many adverse consequences of herd behavior.
-They include high transaction costs (which happens) when everyone tries to keep pace with the latest trends.
+They include high transaction costs which happen when everyone tries to keep pace with the latest trends.
 Focusing on the conduct of the herd in the stock market—instead of on fundamentals that might have more relevant considerations—will likely result in disappointing returns.

 If you want to make more money than other people, you can’t invest like other people.

 Don’t be lazy!
-Start up your trustful brain and do your own thinking.
+Start up your trustful brain, understand what the masses are doing and then do your own thinking.

 Sometimes, people make mistakes because they behave like sheep and sometimes they err because they behave like mules.